OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel/nodejs/README.md

 -   Click on Add permissions.
 Please make sure to grant the admin consent for the required permissions.

 4. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
-Add a description (Name of the secret) for the secret and select �Never� for Expires.
+Add a description (Name of the secret) for the secret and select "Never" for Expires.
 Click "Add".
 Once the client secret is created, copy its value, it need to be placed in the appsettings.json file.

 ### Create Azure bot resource